enonic/old-xp-doc/doc/developer/site/content-types/content-anatomy.rst

   Contains publish-information, e.g ``publish.from``

 x (propertySet)
-  A property-set containing properties from mixins, also known as xtra data.
+  A property-set containing properties from x-data and mixins.